Start9Labs/documentation/source/user-manuals/embassyos/general/secure-lan/desktop.rst

   Keychain access import menu

-If the keychain console did not open, press ``Command + spacebar`` and type “Keychain Access”, and hit enter to open it.
+If the keychain console did not open, press "Command + spacebar" and type “Keychain Access”, and hit enter to open it.

-11. Navigate to the “System” tab and find the certificate entitled “Embassy Local Root CA”.
+11. Navigate to the "System" tab and find the certificate entitled “Embassy Local Root CA”.

 12. Double click on this certificate.
 A second window will pop up.